great-expectations/great_expectations/docs/terms/batch_request.md

 ### Relationship to other objects

 A Batch Request is always used when Great Expectations builds a Batch.
 The Batch Request includes a "query" for a Datasource's Data Connector to describe the data to include in the Batch.
-Any time you interact with something that requires a Batch of Data (such as a Profiler, Checkpoint, or Expectation Suite when interactively building Expectations) you will use a Batch Request and Datasource to create the Batch that is used.
+Any time you interact with something that requires a Batch of Data (such as a Profiler, Checkpoint, or Validator) you will use a Batch Request and Datasource to create the Batch that is used.

 ## Use cases